enginsight/enterprise/README.md

 username: **admin@ngs-server-m2.com**
 password: **ngs-server-m2**

-_stronlgy suggest you to please change these credentials immediately_
+_strongly suggest you to please change these credentials immediately_

 If you have any questions regarding the installation feel free to contact us at support@enginsight.com.
 Our communication channels are always open to your questions and concerns.